hamza15/circle-simple-path-filtering/backend/README.md

 # Windows

-Please edit this file accordingly to trigger jobs for Windows ..
+Please edit this file accordingly to trigger jobs for Backend.